Island Peak Climbing

 Island Peak Climbing Highlights

-Island Peak, known locally as Imja Tse, is the most popular climbing peak in Nepal.
+Island Peak, known locally as Imja Tse, is Nepal’s most popular climbing peak.
 It is perfect for climbers with less experience or those who wish to climb for the first time.

-The techniques of using climbing gear will be demonstrated by our climbing guide at Base Camp.
+Our climbing guide will demonstrate the techniques of using climbing gear at Base Camp.
 And with your safety in mind, we provide one climbing guide for 3-to 4 climbers – based on the climbers’ experience.

-From here the trip differs from those groups who are heading only to Everest Base Camp.
+From here, the trip differs from those groups heading only to Everest Base Camp.
 Now the climbing adventure begins!
 Descend down to Lobuche and cross the Khongma La Pass and on to Chukung Khongma La Pass, considered the most difficult pass among the Everest Three High Passes.

 The best time to climb Island Peak is April and May, or (followed by) October and November.